Belarus in the Eurovision Song Contest 2009: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
-Since 2004, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2009 entry.
+As part of its duties as participating broadcaster, BTRC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 2004, the broadcaster has organised a national final in order to choose its entry, a selection procedure that continued for its 2009 entry.

 Before Eurovision

 Eurofest 2009

-Eurofest 2009 was the national final format developed by BTRC to select the Belarusian entry for the Eurovision Song Contest 2009.
+Eurofest 2009 was the national final format developed by BTRC to select its entry for the Eurovision Song Contest 2009.
 The competition consisted of a semi-final and final held on 15 December 2008 and 19 January 2009, respectively.
 Both shows were broadcast on the First Channel and Belarus TV as well as online via the broadcaster's official website tvr.by.

+Format

+The competition consisted of three stages.
+In the first stage, artists and songwriters had the opportunity to apply for the competition by attending live auditions during designated dates.
+Fifteen entries were selected to participate in the second stage out of all the submitted applications.
+The second stage was the televised semi-final which took place on 15 December 2008.
+Five entries advanced to the final based on the votes from an expert jury.
+The third stage was the final, which took place on 19 January 2009 where public televoting determined the winner that would represent Belarus in Moscow out of the five acts.
+The competition rules also allowed for the finalists to completely change their candidate songs.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 5 October 2008 and 20 November 2008.
-At the closing of the deadline, 126 entries were received by the broadcaster.
-Auditions were held between 3 and 5 December 2008 at the Youth Variety Theater in Minsk where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
-The jury consisted of Anatoly Yarmolenko (chairman of the jury, director of the ensemble Syabry), Inna Afanasieva (singer), Yadviga Poplavskaya (singer), Leonid Shirin (composer), Alexander Mezhenny (choreographer), Vladimir Rylatko (deputy head of the Belarusian Ministry of Culture), Denis Shpitalnikov (head of music and entertainment programmes of BTRC) and Alexander Kapenkin (deputy director of BTRC).
-Fifteen semi-finalists were selected and announced on 5 December 2008.
+At the closing of the deadline, 118 entries were received by the broadcaster, 17 of which were submitted without an artist attached.
+98 entries were selected for auditions that were held between 3 and 5 December 2008 at the Youth Variety Theater in Minsk where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
+The jury consisted of Anatoly Yarmolenko (chairman of the jury, director of the ensemble Syabry), Inna Afanasieva (singer), Yadviga Poplavskaya (singer), Vasily Rainchik (director of the Youth Variety Theater), Leonid Shirin (composer), Alexander Mezhenny (choreographer), Vladimir Rylatko (first deputy of the Belarusian Ministry of Culture), Denis Shpitalnikov (director of the BTRC music and entertainment programmes directorate) and Alexander Kapenkin (deputy director of the First Channel).
+The selected semi-finalists were announced on 5 December 2008.

+Shows

 Semi-final

 The televised semi-final took place on 15 December 2008 at the BTRC studios in Minsk, hosted by Denis Kurian.
 The votes of jury members made up of music professionals selected the top five songs to qualify to the final.
+The jury consisted of Anatoly Yarmolenko, Inna Afanasieva, Yadviga Poplavskaya, Vasily Rainchik, Leonid Shirin, Alexander Mezhenny, Vladimir Rylatko, Denis Shpitalnikov and Alexander Kapenkin.